Scoliosis surgery - child

 - Your child may need surgery before this if the curve in the spine is severe or is getting worse quickly.

 Surgery is often recommended for the following children and adolescents with scoliosis of unknown cause (idiopathic scoliosis):

 - All young people whose skeletons have matured, and who have a curve greater than 45 degrees.

-- Growing children whose curve has gone beyond 40 degrees.
+- Growing children whose curve has gone beyond 40 degrees or is rapidly progressing.
 (Not all doctors agree on whether all children with curves of 40 degrees should have surgery.)

 There may be complications with any of the procedures for scoliosis repair.